Cuba's Raul Castro, the builder of Fidel's dreams

 Adalberto ROQUE, AFP/File

-And when his brother seized power some six years later, Raul Castro became his second-in-command.
+When his brother seized power some six years later, Raul Castro became the second-in-command.

 For him, as the youngest of the family's seven children, it had always been about his big brother Fidel.

-When he was just four, Raul asked his mother if he could leave the village to be with nine-year-old Fidel at school in Santiago de Cuba, but she refused.
+When he was just four, Raul asked his mother if he could leave their small town to be with nine-year-old Fidel, who was at a school in the city of Santiago de Cuba.
+She refused.

 "He cried, fought, and insisted that she let him go," recalled Fidel Castro in "My Life: A Spoken Autobiography," a series of interviews published in 2006.

-After ousting dictator Fulgencio Batista in 1959, as Fidel was busy with his newly-acquired presidential role, Raul set himself to work nurturing two institutional pillars of the revolution: the Communist Party and the Revolutionary Armed Forces (FAR), which were central to his plans.
+After the revolution that ousted dictator Fulgencio Batista in 1959, Raul set about strengthening the two main pillars of the revolution: the Communist Party and the Revolutionary Armed Forces (FAR).

-As minister of defense, he headed the FAR for 50 years, transforming a troupe of idealistic rebels into an efficient military force counting 300,000 troops and which went on to play a central role in Cuba's economy.
+As defense minister Raul led Cuba's military for 50 years, transforming the idealistic rebels into an efficient military force.
+The FAR, which at its height had 300,000 troops, went on to play a central role in Cuba's economy.

 - 'Change what must be changed' -